gizatt/blender_server/README.md

 ## Usage + Examples

+First, you'll probably want to get some assets.
+You can use the `data/get_example_assets.sh` to get the assets necessary to run the below examples.

 - Using the abstraction layer itself from Blender: launch `render_main_bsm.py` with Blender, using e.g. `run_example_bsh.sh`.
 - Using the Blender server: launch the Blender server with blender, using e.g. `run_blender_server.sh`.
 Then run `test_blender_server.py` with any Python that has `zmq`, `numpy`, and `imageio`.
 - Using the lower-level utilities: launch `render_main_manual.py` with Blender, using e.g. `run_example_manual.sh`.

+If you want to play with the Drake ManipulationStation example, you'll want example trajectory and bounding box detections files, which you can get with the `drake_blender_visualizer/get_example_trajectory.sh` script.
+Then run the appropriately-named demo script like so:

 ## Setup